Skip to content

 Specifying Specific Metrics

-Collect the two metrics CPUCreditBalance and MetadataNoToken with the dimension InstanceId in AWS/EC2.
+Collect the CPUCreditBalance and MetadataNoToken metrics from the AWS/EC2 namespace with the InstanceId dimension.

 aws_cloudwatch_configs = {